Sujan-Bhattarai12/trend_analysis_SEN/README.md

-#### title: "Using Multivariate logistic regression on climate data to detect climate change"
+#"Using Multivariate logistic regression on climate data to detect climate change"
 # Project Background

 ## Highlights